Robert Young (sprinter)

 Robert Clark "Bob" Young (January 15, 1916 – February 3, 2011) was an American athlete who competed mainly in the 400 metres.
-He competed for the United States in the 1936 Summer Olympics held in Berlin, Germany in the 4×400 metre relay where he won the silver medal with his teammates Harold Cagle, Edward O’Brien and Alfred Fitch.
-Young was the youngest member of the team.
-In the collegiate arena Young competed for UCLA.
+He competed for the United States in the 1936 Summer Olympics held in Berlin, Germany, in the 4×400 metre relay where he won the silver medal with his teammates Harold Cagle, Edward O’Brien and Alfred Fitch.
+He was the youngest member of the team.
+In college sports, Young competed for UCLA.
 He was born and died in Bakersfield, California.